When Opening Multiple Money Market Accounts Is a Smart Move

 2. When you have both an IRA and taxable money

 By law, if you have an IRA, that money must be kept separate from your other money.
-So, if you have an IRA and also some savings that are not in a retirement account, you would need more than one account.
+So, if you have an IRA and some savings that are not in a retirement account, you would need more than one account.

-Long-term retirement savings are generally in more active investments than money market accounts.
+Long-term retirement savings are generally more active investments than money market accounts.
 However, if you have reached an age where you plan to start taking money out of your retirement fund, a money market IRA may be a good choice for you.

 Money market accounts offer immediate access to your money.
 But the big thing is, they can’t lose money, so your savings will be there when you need to draw on them.
 This makes money market accounts a good choice for at least some of your IRA if you are at or near retirement age.